tefi-anbessa/test_bench/docs/GENERATORS.md

 ##### Model

+* A model definition file including:
+  * include tagable module
+  * enum declarations for any enum fields
-* A model definition file with presence validations for the required fields, including tagable module, and ransackable attributes and associations for searching and sorting:
+  * presence validations for the required fields
+  * ransackable attributes and associations for searching and sorting
   * ```app/models/#{module_name}/#{tagable_name}.rb```

 ##### Policy